ARM-software/psa-api/doc/crypto/api/ops/encap.rst

 Encapsulation Algorithms
 ------------------------
-.. function:: psa_encapsulate_key
+.. function:: psa_encapsulate

     .. summary::
         Generate a new key pair and a use that to encapsulate a new symmetric key, emitting it both as a key object and an encapsulation to send to a counter party along with the public key from the ephemeral key pair.

     .. param:: const psa_key_id_t * counterparty_key
         The identifier for the public key of the peer.
-You must have previously imported this key using `psa_import_key()`, and specified the key attributes for the public key type corresponding to the type required for the encapsulation, and the usage usage `PSA_KEY_USAGE_ENCAPSULATE_KEY`.
+You must have previously imported this key using `psa_import_key()`, and specified the key attributes for the public key type corresponding to the type required for the encapsulation, and the usage usage `PSA_KEY_USAGE_ENCAPSULATE`.

-    .. param:: psa_key_id_t * key_pair
-        On success an identifier for the new key pair, which was used to perform the encapsulation.
-        The key will be the key type specified in the atributes of the counterparty key.
-The private key will be given the usage `PSA_KEY_USAGE_ENCAPSULATE_KEY`.
-The public key only will be given the usage `PSA_KEY_USAGE_EXPORT`.
-        `PSA_KEY_ID_NULL` on failure

     .. param:: uint8_t * ephemeral_public_key
         Buffer where the ephemeral public key key is to be written, ready to be sent to the counterparty.
+The content of the buffer will be in the same format as `psa_export_key()` for a key of the same type as ``counterparty_key``.

     .. param:: size_t ephemeral_public_key_size
         Size of the ``ephemeral_public_key`` buffer in bytes.